EXPECTED CUMULATIVE PROGRESS

 If you were (1) admitted as a first year student, (2) have completed two years, and (3) can complete all requirements for your undergraduate degree within four years, you are eligible to apply for an exemption from ECP Progress Checks.

-1. Complete a Degree Plan Contract, outlining a realistic plan for finishing your degree in four years.
-You may consult with a College Counselor to verify that your program plan will satisfy all College requirements.
+- Complete a Degree Plan Contract, outlining a realistic plan for finishing your degree in four years.
+You may consult with a College advisor to verify that your program plan will satisfy all College requirements.

-4. Submit your contract to your academic counseling unit.
-(Please note that you may check your Degree Audit to see your College advising/counseling unit.
+- Submit your contract to your academic advising unit.
+(Please note that you may check your Degree Audit to see your College advising unit.
 If you select the wrong unit, your petition will not be processed.)

 IMPORTANT NOTE: If your ECP Exemption Program Plan is approved, then you will no longer be monitored for ECP and will not be allowed to register after your last term.
 An enrollment lock will be placed on your record once your exemption is approved to prevent enrollment after the last term on your Degree Plan Contract.

 If you have had at least 3 consecutive ECP shortages and will not be able to graduate by Spring or Summer of your fourth year, you must submit a Time to Degree Petition.
-Please check the box on the petition that you are submitting an ECP appeal.
+Please check the box on the petition that you are submitting a Time to Degree Petition.

 Section 4: Other ECP Frequently Asked Questions